 - Engage as required in the Board’s functions, including responding to requests for advice as needed (e.g., sharing of information, general communication).

 - Advise on optimal knowledge translation of ACMS findings, including: (1) the most effective communication of findings to key stakeholders; (2) providing insights into the most important analyses to conduct; (3) appropriate and sensitive presentation of findings, especially in relation to findings regarding Indigenous Australians, and in relation to other vulnerable or minority populations.

 An International Technical Expert Panel

-The Technical Expert Panel comprises senior national and international external academics with expertise in a specific area or methodology.
+The Technical Expert Panel comprised senior national and international external academics with expertise in a specific area or methodology.
 The role of the Technical Expert Panel is to provide specific technical advice and support on an as needed basis.
 A list of the members of the Technical Expert Panel can be found here.
-Professor Ben Mathews chairs the Panel which meets in subgroups on an as needed basis.
+Professor Ben Mathews chairs the Panel which meets in subgroups on an as-needed basis.